A note from the author:

 Everything seemed to be moving in slow motion now and it seemed

-as though the sounds and trauma went on forever.
+as though the sounds and ongoing damage went on forever.

 As the sounds of his car being twisted and torn apart began to